Updated on by Hayley Brown

 - Create new contacts from scheduled calendar invitees

 - Add new CRM tasks to calendar as events

 As well as marketing and sales working in tandem, accounting/billing also works closely with sales.
 To save time and manual data entry integrations can be built.
 As a result customer data will automatically be added to accounting and CRM systems.
 Therefore invoices and billing to customers can automatically be generated and sent.

 - When a deal is won, automatically send the customer invoices, track the payment and begin the fulfilment process

 - At the end of the month, an integration can produce a profit/loss report from the past 30 days of sales

 - Generate billing/payment customers with new CRM accounts

 - Create CRM opportunities for new payment charges

 Sales & ERP Integrations

-With a sales and ERP integration you can improve collaboration between departments.
+With sales and ERP integration, you can improve collaboration between departments.
 An ERP provides additional functionality to a business.
 As well as providing a view of an organisation’s finances, supply chain, operations, commerce, reporting, manufacturing and human resource activities.